38th Annual Stanford Invitational

 Tech>Truth

-T/Theory: i default to competing interps on T and will probably look at the ev.
-Condo is good for the most part.
-Any other theory is generally a reason to reject the arg not the team (but that doesnt mean I wont vote on it if its not responded to).
+T/Theory: i default to competing interps on T and will probably look at the ev. i prefer limits to ground but will vote on either. condo is good for the most part. any other theory is generally a reason to reject the arg not the team.

 DAs: love em. i do prefer a few really good cards to a lot of really short (and probably bad) ones